Menu

 The Tent (April)

-The Tent theater company nurtures, supports and advocates for the new works of American playwrights and cross-disciplinary theater makers over the age of 60, fostering community among them and advocating for their artistry and wellness to the larger community.
-We cultivate a nimble, vital, adventurous approach to theater-making that celebrates and attends to writers in the totality of their artistic journeys.
+The Tent Theater Company nurtures, supports, and advocates for American playwrights and cross-disciplinary theater makers over the age of 60, fostering connections among them and promoting their artistry and wellness to the larger community.
+The Tent rests upon the three pillars of Service, Advocacy, and Artistic Support to celebrate and attend to writers in the totality of their artistic journeys.

 LubDub Theatre Co (February/March)